This little ‘Let It Snow’ winter town is such a delight to make, and it’s great for winter imaginary play.

 You could also use some cotton wool make snowy streets and little snowmen.

 Once you’ve finished creating, and all the glue is dry, you can set out your snowy model town and play!
-Add in some toy people and cars, make a post box to send lots of Christmas cards, make a play dough Christmas tree to decorate, add a frozen tinfoil lake to skate on – whatever your children can imagine!
+Add in some toy people and cars, make a post box to send lots of Christmas cards, make a play dough Christmas tree to decorate, combine it with a winter wonderland playscape – whatever your children can imagine!